-Education Through Entrepreneurial Spirit, along with its levers of awareness, experimentation, acknowledgement and self-affirmation, is an excellent pedagogical approach that has a significant impact on student development by contributing to entrepreneurial culture, student perseverance and educational success, personal satisfaction and fulfillment, and career choice.
-Teaching practices observed over the past 20 years have made it possible to identify 4 intervention levers, along with their specific impacts which, when combined, extend their reach.
+The Education Through Entrepreneurial Spirit, along with its levers of awareness, experimentation, acknowledgement and self-affirmation, is an excellent pedagogical approach that has a significant impact on the development of young people, student perseverance and educational success.

-Offer awareness activities so that students can experience the human adventure of being an entrepreneur.
-Awareness contributes to the students’ entrepreneurial culture and translates into a greater tolerance for risk, openness to new things, awareness of the importance of buying locally, understanding of the complexity of the manufacture of goods, appreciation of human power in all forms of entrepreneurship, and words of encouragement to the project initiators around them.
+Awareness contributes to entrepreneurial culture and translates into a greater tolerance for risk, openness to new things, awareness of the importance of buying from Québec businesses, appreciation of the human power in all forms of entrepreneurship, and words of encouragement for those who initiate projects.

-Entrepreneurial experimentation means being at the heart of all actions and decisions.
-It is a process in which learning goes hand in hand with effort and fun.
 Entrepreneurial experimentation is a powerful tool for success.
-In addition to placing learning in context (what it’s for), experimentation helps to build identity (discover who I am), develop a feeling of competence (what I’m good at), provide career guidance (what I like to do) and create a sense of belonging (“my” class, school, community).
+In addition to placing learning in context (what it’s for), experimentation has positive impacts on building identity (discover who I am), the sense of competence (what I’m good at), the feeling of belonging (emotional involvement) and, for older students, it provides career choices (what I like doing).

-Education professionals who use entrepreneurial pedagogy affirm revitalizing their teaching practices, enjoying teaching more, and observing a decrease in behavioural problems and the time spent on class management.
-Over 6000 of these professionals adopt this approach every year.
+Education professionals who use entrepreneurial experimentation report a renewal of their teaching practices, greater pleasure in teaching, a decrease in behavioural problems and class management.

 Entrepreneurial culture can be described as a way, shared by a group, to discover, encourage or contribute to individual and group initiatives that change the world around us.
 Among other things, it translates into greater acceptance of risk, awareness of the importance of buying locally, encouragement given to project initiators, and openness to innovation and all things new.
 Strong entrepreneurial culture provides fertile ground that stimulates community pride and involvement, regional vitality, different forms of collaboration and the influence of groups that are under-represented in positions of power, such as women, young people and immigrants.
 This culture is developed in young people when they see it in our families, our behaviour, when meeting an entrepreneur, when visiting a business, etc.